-- the persons receiving the highest number of the votes of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors will be elected as Class I directors.
+- Proposal 1: Election of Directors.
+The persons receiving the highest number of the votes of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors will be elected as Class III directors.
 This is called a plurality.
 Shares for which authority to vote for a particular nominee for election as a director is withheld will not be counted as votes for the election of that nominee.
-Abstentions are not counted for purposes of electing directors.
-If your shares are held in street name and you do not provide voting instructions to the bank, broker or other nominee, the bank, broker or other nominee does not have discretionary authority to vote your shares with respect to the election of directors.
-Because directors are elected by plurality, broker non-votes will have no effect on the election of directors. - the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2010 will be approved if a majority of the shares present in person or represented by proxy at the meeting and entitled to vote on the proposal vote in favor of the proposal.
+Shares not voted are not counted for purposes of electing directors.
+Because directors are elected by plurality, broker non-votes will have no effect on the election of directors. - Proposal 2: Advisory Vote to Approve the Compensation of our Named Executive Officers as Disclosed in this Proxy Statement.
+The proposal to approve, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the SEC will be approved if a majority of the shares present in person or represented by proxy at the meeting and entitled to vote on the proposal vote in favor of the proposal.
 Because abstentions constitute shares present and entitled to vote, they will have the effect of a vote against the proposal.
-If your shares are held in street name and you do not provide voting instructions to the bank, broker or other nominee, the bank, broker or other nominee has discretionary authority to vote your shares with respect to the proposal.
+Because broker non-votes are not considered present and entitled to vote for purposes of the proposal, they will not be counted as a vote in favor of or as a vote against the proposal and will have no effect on the outcome of this advisory vote.